Central Air Conditioner Buyer’s Guide: Expert Advice

 What is the lifespan of a central air conditioner?

-An average of 15 to 20 years, however, this can depend on where you live.
-For example, if you live in the southern states and your air conditioner is running for most of the year, that will impact the lifespan.
+An average of 15 to 20 years, depending on where you live.
+For example, if you live in the southern states and your air conditioner runs for most of the year, the continuous operation will impact its lifespan.

 Should you leave your air conditioner on all day?

 Yes.
-It’s more energy-efficient to leave it running than to turn it on and off.
-Leaving it on also offers better humidity control.
+It’s more energy-efficient to leave your Air Conditioner running than to turn it on and off.

 Do central air conditioners use a lot of electricity?